 3.5.
 Activities in the rest of the world

-A number of companies belonging to the KBC Bank Group are also active in, or have outlets in, countries outside the home markets, among which a network of foreign branches and KBC Bank Ireland.
+A number of companies belonging to the KBC Bank Group are also active in, or have outlets in, countries outside the home markets, including a network of foreign branches and, until February 2023, KBC Bank Ireland.

 KBC Bank Ireland